slimchahla/HPC-Cluster-Setup/warewulf.md

 buildit cluster
 yum install ~/rpmbuild/RPMS/x86_64/warewulf-cluster-*
 ```

+Next, we need to tell warewulf what network adapter to work with.
+Open `/etc/warewulf/provision.conf` with a text editor and change the network device to the network adapter you'd like it to use.
+In my case it was `enp0s25`.

 Auto configure the DHCP server.
 Then run the init program for warewulf.
 ```
 wwsh dhcp update